Medical Malpractice Statute of Limitations in Phoenix

 There is, however, an exception to this two-year limit.
 Despite the fact that many medical mistakes lead to serious injuries, not all of these injuries manifest themselves immediately, and not all victims will realize that they have been harmed as soon as a mistake is made.
 In these situations, a discovery rule could be applied, which means that those who have been harmed do not begin to face this time limit until they discover or should realize that they have been harmed.
 There are also situations where the statute of limitations can toll if the injured person is a minor.

 Therefore, if you or someone you love has been harmed because of a medical mistake, you need to seek the help of Phoenix medical malpractice lawyers who have been holding medical professionals accountable for the harm they have caused for many years.
-Contact Phillips Law Group today to schedule a free initial consultation.
+Contact an injury lawyer from the Phillips Law Group today to schedule a free initial consultation.